pbosler/lpm-v2/README.md

 The code is organized in an object-oriented style using modern Fortran.
 Hence, there is a class (Fortran derived data type) that corresponds to every task that the code completes.
-Generally, each data type has its own module file.
+Generally, each data type has its own module file.@n
 A C++ implementation is in development.

 Base objects